Aliases for HEXA Gene

-This gene encodes the alpha subunit of the lysosomal enzyme beta-hexosaminidase that, together with the cofactor GM2 activator protein, catalyzes the degradation of the ganglioside GM2, and other molecules containing terminal N-acetyl hexosamines.
-Beta-hexosaminidase is composed of two subunits, alpha and beta, which are encoded by separate genes.
-Both beta-hexosaminidase alpha and beta subunits are members of family 20 of glycosyl hydrolases.
-Mutations in the alpha or beta subunit genes lead to an accumulation of GM2 ganglioside in neurons and neurodegenerative disorders termed the GM2 gangliosidoses.
-Alpha subunit gene mutations lead to Tay-Sachs disease (GM2-gangliosidosis type I). [provided by RefSeq, Jul 2009]
+This gene encodes a member of the glycosyl hydrolase 20 family of proteins.
+The encoded preproprotein is proteolytically processed to generate the alpha subunit of the lysosomal enzyme beta-hexosaminidase.
+This enzyme, together with the cofactor GM2 activator protein, catalyzes the degradation of the ganglioside GM2, and other molecules containing terminal N-acetyl hexosamines.
+Mutations in this gene lead to an accumulation of GM2 ganglioside in neurons, the underlying cause of neurodegenerative disorders termed the GM2 gangliosidoses, including Tay-Sachs disease (GM2-gangliosidosis type I).
+Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for HEXA Gene

-HEXA (Hexosaminidase A (Alpha Polypeptide)) is a Protein Coding gene.
-Diseases associated with HEXA include sensory peripheral neuropathy and tay-sachs disease.
-Among its related pathways are Disease and Sphingolipid metabolism.
-GO annotations related to this gene include protein heterodimerization activity and beta-N-acetylhexosaminidase activity.
+HEXA (Hexosaminidase Subunit Alpha) is a Protein Coding gene.
+Diseases associated with HEXA include Tay-Sachs Disease and Tay-Sachs Disease, B1 Variant.
+Among its related pathways are Sphingolipid metabolism and Lysosome.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and beta-N-acetylhexosaminidase activity.
 An important paralog of this gene is HEXB.